devbootstrap/SOLID-Principles-Examples-using-Typescript/lsp/README.md

 This is a basic TypeScript application to demo the Liskov Substitution Principle (LSP).

 We are progressing on from the OCP excercise so we are essentially refactoring the code that already exists in [../ocp/src](../ocp/src) folder.
 Please refer to that code as a starting reference.

 ## What is the Liskov Substitution Principle?

 The LSP can be defined as the following:

 * Subtypes must be substitutable for their base types OR (another way....)
-* Given any client, it should be able to any implementation of an interface without changing the correctness of the system
+* Given any client, it should be able to apply any implementation of an interface without changing the correctness of the system

 So what does the **correctness of the system** mean?
 Well for starters, it's not about changing the behaviour of the system because polymorphism is about changing the behaviour.
 Ultimately the correctness of the system is application specific but one high level idea is that any software system should not crash so if a client uses implementation A of an interface and the system does not crash, but then uses implementation B of an interface and the system DOES crash then you can say that you have changed the correctness of the system.
 That's a high level generic explanation as to the correctness of the system.